Wrongful Death

 – The mental anguish incurred by the surviving spouse, dependent children, parents, or next of kin of the decedent.
 Ohio Revised Code §2125.02(D)(1) requires that all wrongful death lawsuits must be filed within two (2) years from the date of death caused by the negligence.
 If you do not bring a wrongful death lawsuit within two (2) years, then you will be forever barred from compensation for the loss of a loved one.

-The wrongful death lawyers at Cowan and Hilgeman routinely consult with the best and brightest experts in their respective fields, including surgeons, engineers, accident reconstructionists, economic experts and many other top experts.
-The Ohio wrongful death lawyers at Cowan and Hilgeman know that experts can be essential to win a wrongful death lawsuit so it is important to retain the best expert in their field.
+The wrongful death lawyers at Cowan & Hilgeman routinely consult with the best and brightest experts in their respective fields, including surgeons, engineers, accident reconstructionists, economic experts and many other top experts.
+The Ohio wrongful death lawyers at Cowan & Hilgeman know that experts can be essential to win a wrongful death lawsuit so it is important to retain the best expert in their field.

 Whereas many types of injury claims can fit into a certain type of claim, our Ohio wrongful death lawyers realize that wrongful death lawsuits can arise out of many scenarios.
 While motor vehicles, medicine and products continue to become safer with advancements in technology, death claims continue to rise across the country.
 The National Safety Council reported that the number of wrongful deaths in 2016 as a result of motor vehicle accidents exceeded 40,000.
 The National Highway Traffic Safety Administration reported that motor vehicle wrongful deaths in 2016 were up 8%.